Training Curriculum Provides Guidance to Change Child Welfare Practice

 companion readings to the curriculum.

-- Curriculum includes 13 modules, covering adolescent development,
+- The curriculum includes 13 modules, covering adolescent development,

 adolescent brain science and its implications for working with older